 2. The need to deliver value across the entire quote-to-pay lifecycle

-Balancing their own needs against those of customers and partners, health plans are under pressure to improve and expand services across a wide range of functions.
+Balancing their own needs against those of customers and partners, health plans may be under pressure to improve and expand services across a wide range of functions.
 This includes:

 3. Regulatory, compliance and data protection mandates

-The US health care industry is among the most highly regulated in the world, and the environment continuously evolves.
-Mandates such as Cost Transparency often include requirements that are complicated and tough to meet.
+The U.S. health care industry is among the most highly regulated in the world, and the environment continuously evolves.
+Mandates such as cost transparency often include requirements that are complicated and tough to meet.
 This forces health plans to invest precious IT resources on a regular basis to stay up to date — or risk non-compliance fines.
+As ICHRA plans come to the forefront, these considerations remain paramount.

 4. Difficulty calculating ROI of technology investments

-Before investing heavily in technology initiatives, health plans naturally want to know they will provide an adequate ROI.
+Before investing heavily in technology initiatives, organizations naturally want to know they will provide an adequate ROI.
 However, health plans may lack the resources, skills or technology needed to identify the areas and initiatives most likely to generate a strong return.

 5. The ongoing burden of maintenance

-Even leaving aside regulatory changes, health plan IT systems are complex, and require constant maintenance to remain functional.
+Even leaving aside regulatory changes, health plan IT systems are complex, and may require constant maintenance to remain functional.
 This requires an ongoing allocation of resources that further depletes those available for other functions.
+Maintaining existing "home grown" or partner "patchworked" systems have the potential to become exponentially more costly over time because health plans – or any organization, for that matter – may not be able to afford the talent and technology to navigate their constituents' needs.

 Maintenance is particularly painful for organizations that develop key systems in-house.
-Maintenance can account for as much as 70 percent of the Total Cost of Ownership (TCO) for internally developed software applications.
+What’s more, maintenance can account for as much as 70 percent of the Total Cost of Ownership (TCO) for internally developed software applications.
 As systems age, they can increasingly become a financial and operational burden, forcing entities to invest budget and human resources year after year just to keep them operational.

 The IT Scarcity “Fall Out”